pbiggar/phc/doc/manual/treetutorial5.rst

 What's Next?
 ------------

-<xref linkend="treetutorial6"> explains how to deal with transforms that can
-replace a single node by multiple new nodes, and shows how to call the |phc|
+:ref:`treetutorial6` explains how to deal with transforms that can replace a single node by multiple new nodes, and shows how to call the |phc|
 parser and unparser from your plugins.